 Although we are all highly invested in our "names" remember in human time the surname is a rather recent invention (less than 1,000 years ago and most adopted in Great Britain in the 1300-1400's).
 Surnames in Scandinavian countries are even more recent.

-And finally let me close with a limerick of Van Landry, copied here with his permission.
+And finally let me close with a poem of Van Landry, copied here with his permission.
 Please note he never knocked a boy from the swings, stole a transistor, or burned down a gym.
 But he has confessed that he did kick my sister and his only defense is that she was older and had claws (and knew how to use them).
 He still blames his cousin!

 Me, Myself, and I